burketyler/ts-injection/docs/docs/api-reference.md

 `@Autowire(tokenOrClass: string | Newable)`

 Inject the specified named injectable or class injectable by its reference.
-In the case of a named injectable, provide the token name:
+In the case of a named injectable, provide the id name:

 ```typescript
 @Autowire("TOKEN_NAME")
 ```

-In the case of a class injectable, provide a reference to the class constructor:
+In the case of a class injectable, provide a reference to the class newable:

 ```typescript
 @Autowire(MyClass)